What is a C-61 / D-53 Wood Tanks Contractor?

 Journey level experience is gained working unsupervised full time for either a wooden tanks company, General A contractor, union, or directly under someone that holds the C-61/D-53 license.

 A Journeyman level tradesman can perform all the duties associated with his or her trade.
-The state will want to see 4 full-time years experience within the last 10 years.
+The state will want to see 4 full-time years of experience within the last 10 years.

 The years do not need to be consecutive, but they do need to be 4 years in total.